 Modbus TCP Ethernet Communication – Video

 Our entire P1000 series can be found here.

-The programming software and manuals can be downloaded from the Automation Direct website free of charge.
+The programming software and manuals can be downloaded from the Automation Direct website.

 Productivity 1000 PLC Upgrade P1-540 to P1-550

-The only difference between the two PLC CPUs (central processing units) is the remote IO capabilities.
+The remote IO capabilities are the only difference between the two PLC CPUs (central processing units).

-Each CPU unit has up to 50 MB of ladder memory, a micro SD card slot, an RS-232 port (RJ12), RS-485 (4-Pin terminal), and a micro B USB port just to name a few features of this modern PLC controller.
-Watch the following video on the upgrade to the P1-550 CPU with remote IO.
+Each CPU unit has up to 50 MB of ladder memory, a micro SD card slot, an RS-232 port (RJ12), RS-485 (4-Pin terminal), and a micro B USB port few features of this modern PLC controller.
 This adds an extra Ethernet port for the remote IO.
+Watch the following video on upgrading the P1-550 CPU with remote IO.